 In situations where the system model is unavailable, but one has access to data in the form of tuples of states, actions, rewards, penalties, as well as next states, one may formulate and present constrained reinforcement learning (C-RL) algorithms for finding the optimal policies.
-An important algorithm in this category is the constrained actor critic (C-AC) algorithm originally presented in \cite{borkarc-ac} for the long-run average cost setting but for look-up table representations.
+An important algorithm in this category is the constrained actor critic (C-AC) algorithm originally presented by \cite{borkarc-ac} for the long-run average cost setting but for look-up table representations.
 In \cite{bhatnagar_2010, cmdpsa}, C-AC algorithms with function approximation have been presented and analysed for the infinite horizon discounted cost and the long-run average cost objectives respectively.
-For the algorithm in \cite{cmdpsa}, its application is also studied empirically on a constrained multi-stage routing problem.
+In \cite{cmdpsa}, an application of the presented algorithm is also studied empirically on a constrained multi-stage routing problem.

 The key idea in the aforementioned algorithms has been to relax the constraints into the objective by forming a Lagrangian and then perform a gradient ascent step in the policy parameter while simultaneously performing a descent in the Lagrange parameter.
-Note that usual actor critic \cite{first_actor_critic} or natural actor critic algorithms \cite{nac} ordinarily require two timescale recursions.
+Note that usual actor-critic (\cite{first_actor_critic}) or natural actor critic algorithms (\cite{nac}) ordinarily require two timescale recursions.
 This is because these algorithms try and mimic the policy iteration procedure whereby the actor or policy parameter update proceeds on the slower timescale while the critic or value function parameter is updated on the faster timescale.
 In constrained actor critic and constrained natural actor critic algorithms, one needs to introduce an additional (the slowest) timescale over which the Lagrange multiplier is updated.